Hindawi91/CSE573_Directional_Stock-_Prediction_Using_Online_News/README.md

 5. Features Extraction:
      <ul>
           <li> run "cd 2_features_extraction" to move to the folder </li>
-          <li> run the .py files to generate features for both "Amzn" and "Aapl" using different features everytime ("bert","word2vec","tf-idf") </li>
+          <li> run the .py files to generate features for both "Amzn" and "Aapl" using different features every time ("bert","word2vec","tf-idf") </li>
           <li> Once you're done, you must have 6 ".pkl" features files generated for the next step </li>
         </ul>
 6. Model Training and Evaluation: